 The System Board Representative receives all official SCKLS communications related to System Board matters and is eligible to vote on issues that affect the SCKLS membership as a whole.
 The System Board representative should be interested and be able to attend the SCKLS Semi-annual meetings held the last Monday in April and October.

 The following pages identify System Board representatives.
-To update contact information for your System Board Representative, please e-mail Tram Nguyen, Technology Services Coordinator, tram@sckls.info
+To be eligible for SCKLS grants and services, update contact information for your System Board Representative, at directory@sckls.info

 Section IV, SCKLS Public Library Representatives